-There are a lot of people in the software community who express the attitude that neither of two things - be them languages, tools, frameworks, or style conventions - is better or worse; they're "just different".
+There are a lot of people in the software community who express the attitude that neither of two things - languages, tools, frameworks, or style conventions - is better or worse; they're "just different".
 Sometimes they'll go as far as to say "People compare languages because they are retarded really" (it's in the comments there).

 Obviously, non-vertical differences are huge in software.
 There are tons of ways two things can be better for different situations.
 But there are also, undeniably, ways a tool or language can just be better than another in general (not to say strictly better, but better overall, and to a large enough extent that the other should be abandoned).